Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Camouflaged Instance Dataset

-\textbf{Instance Size.} The size of an instance/object is defined as the proportion of its pixels to the entire image.
-We remark that an object, which is corresponding to conventional camouflaged object segmentation task, is treated as total areas of all camouflaged instances in an image.
-Figure \ref{fig:ins-size} shows distribution of the instance/object size over the CAMO++ dataset.
-The CAMO++ dataset contains a large number of small and medium instances.
-Medium instances with size from 0.1 to 0.3 take $90\%$ of number of instances, meanwhile the small instance with the size smaller than 0.1 takes $51\%$ of the number of instances.
-It is also noteworthy that CAMO++ dataset consists of the number of tiny instances (cf. Fig.~\ref{fig:tiny_ins}), which makes our dataset more challenging for camouflaged instance segmentation.
+\textbf{Instance Mask Size.} The mask size of an instance is defined as the number of pixels in the mask compared with the number in the image.
+As shown in Figure \ref{fig:ins-size}, the CAMO++ dataset contains a large number of small and medium instances.
+Small instances (smaller than 0.1) comprise $69.6\%$ of the total number, and medium instances (size from 0.1 to 0.3) comprise $23.8\%$.
+In the COD dataset, small instances comprise $14.3\%$ of the total number, and medium instances comprise $64.5\%$.
+Moreover, the CAMO++ dataset contains a fair number of tiny instances, which makes our dataset even more challenging for the camouflaged instance segmentation task.
+In addition, instance the bounding box distributions in Figure~\ref{fig:bbox-distribution} show that the CAMO++ dataset has a broader range of bounding box sizes than previous datasets.

-\textbf{Center Bias.} Figure \ref{fig:center_bias} depicts the distributions of object centers in normalized image coordinates over all images in CAMO dataset~\cite{ltnghia-CVIU2019} and our proposed CAMO++ dataset.
-Camouflage images are biased to the center of images.
-This can be explained that camouflage images are usually cropped for camouflaged instances nearly at the center for people to identify those concealed instances.
-In addition, the center bias of meta-categories in the CAMO++ dataset are presented in Fig.~\ref{fig:center_bias_meta_category}.
+\textbf{Center Bias.} Figure \ref{fig:center_bias} depicts the distributions of object centers in normalized image coordinates over all images in the camouflage datasets.
+Camouflage instances are biased toward the center of the images in all datasets.
+This can be explained by the observation that camouflage images are usually cropped for camouflaged instances nearly at the center for people to identify those concealed instances, even for videos (\ie, MoCA dataset~\cite{lamdouar2020betrayed}).
+Unlike previous datasets, instances in the CAMO++ dataset are localized over the entire image.

-Our newly constructed CAMO++ dataset also inherits challenging attributes from the CAMO dataset~\cite{ltnghia-CVIU2019}, such as \textit{object appearance, background clutter, shape complexity, object occlusion, and distraction}.
-Readers please refer to the CAMO dataset~\cite{ltnghia-CVIU2019} for more details.
+The newly constructed CAMO++ dataset inherits challenging attributes from our preliminary CAMO dataset~\cite{ltnghia-CVIU2019}, such as \textit{object appearance, background clutter, shape complexity, object occlusion, and distraction}.
+A more detailed description is available elsewhere~\cite{ltnghia-CVIU2019}.